 - Your core dance classes will focus on the foundations of contemporary dance technique, release and floor work.

-- Together with your programme of classes, you will be set individual targets in strength, flexibility, stamina and fitness, which you will be encouraged to practice in your own time.
+- Alongside this you will be set individual targets in strength, flexibility, stamina and fitness, which you will be encouraged to practice in your own time.

 What is Contemporary Dance Technique?

 Your contemporary dance technique class rigorously works your precision and musicality through rhythmic and lyrical exercises.
 We focus on the articulation of limbs with the contraction, release, curve and spiral of the spine.

 You will work on posture and skeletal alignment, the use of your breath with movement, and will practice building dynamic shifting and travelling ability both standing and on the floor.